home-assistant/addons/mariadb/DOCS.md

 During Home Assistant schema updates some people experienced [errors][migration-issues] on large databases.
 Increasing this value can help if there is RAM available.

+### Option: `parameters.key_buffer_size` (optional)

+During Home Assistant schema updates some people experienced [errors][migration-issues] on large databases.
+Increasing this value can help if there is RAM available.

 ## Home Assistant Configuration

 MariaDB will be used by the `recorder` and `history` components within Home Assistant.
 For more information about setting this up, see the [recorder integration][mariadb-ha-recorder] documentation for Home Assistant.